CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 That should work and greet you with "Hello, world!".
 Leave VSCode open because the next chapter will continue from here.

-## Open VSCode project from command line
+## Open the VSCode project from the command line

-You can call directly an existing vscode project inside the container from the Linux host over SSH like this:
+You can call directly an existing VSCode project inside the container from the Linux host over SSH like this:

 ```bash
 code --remote ssh-remote+rust_dev_vscode_cnt /home/rustdevuser/rustprojects
 ```

-## Github in the container
+## GitHub in the container

-Download the template for bash script from here:
+Download the template for the bash script from here:
 [personal_keys_and_settings.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/docker_rust_development_install/personal_keys_and_settings_template.sh)
 into Debian folder `~\.ssh`.
 It contains all the steps explained below.
-First rename it to personal_keys_and_settings.sh.
+First, rename it to personal_keys_and_settings.sh.
 You have to personalize it with your personal data.
 Run in `host terminal`:

 ```bash
 sh ~/.ssh/rust_dev_pod_keys/personal_keys_and_settings.sh
 ```

-Manually step by step instructions that are inside the `personal_keys_and_settings.sh`.
+Manually step-by-step instructions that are inside the `personal_keys_and_settings.sh`.
 Git inside the container does not yet have your information, that it needs.
 In `host terminal`: